-Inter RAT measurements in NR are limited to E-UTRA.
+Inter RAT measurements in NR for this use case are limited to E-UTRA.

 For a UE configured with E-UTRA Inter RAT measurements, a measurement gap configuration is always provided when:

 - The UE only supports per-UE measurement gaps; or - The UE supports per-FR measurement gaps and at least one of the NR serving cells is in FR1.